Skip to Content

 Chandani Rathnam, 21, and Lewis Cox, 26, follow the matches closer than anyone at Wimbledon or at home.

-Alongside 50 other kids—young adults from 18-30, but we’ll call them kids—they’re all elite tennis players themselves, and they run the data input on every match for the entirety of Wimbledon.
+Alongside 50 other kids—young adults from 18-30, but we’ll call them kids—they’re all elite tennis players themselves, and they run the data input on every match for the entirety of Wimbledon and they’re all elite tennis players themselves.
 They read the game, point by point, and input aces, winners, rally count, and, of course, the ever-subjective forced and unforced errors.
 If you’re on the grounds you see them courtside on the outer courts with a tented computer in front of them.
 On the stadium courts, they’re tucked into a tiny attic-style room above the court, three of them elbow-to-elbow running the operation.

 Naturally, the kids are all obsessed with tennis, and to get this gig you need to be damn good.
 All the kids have reached a national ranking in the UK with a minimum 3.1 LTA rating and preference given to recent playing experience.
 Translation: they could all play mid- to high-level college tennis in the US.
 Many of them have played junior Wimbledon.
 Some have played main draw Wimbledon over the years.
 One former data kid won Gentlemen’s Doubles last year (Henry Patten).

 All the data fans and commentators lean on day in and out starts with these kids.
 Of course, there are layers of human and AI-powered checks to make sure the data is accurate, but these tennis-savvy workers are arguably the most important part of painting the data picture of the matches.
 “They’ve all been under pressure.
 They can feel and read the game.
-And they’re resilient,” said Helen Weal, their boss, AELTC Operations Manager.
+And they’re resilient,” said Helen Weal, AELTC Operations Manager for the club’s IBM partnership.

 “It’s a subjective thing, and that’s the most difficult part of the job,” said Lewis.
 You just have to stay consistent.
 Is there a real reason why they should miss the shot?
 Power, placement spin from an opponent?”
 Just like when they’re playing matches themselves, these young folks are enmeshed in the match alongside the players.